kobayash1/kobayash1.github.io/_posts/2014-10-22-some-food-pics.md

 description: "Gratuitous food voyeurism"
 category: blog
 comments: true
-imagefeature: general_tso_chicken_little_panda.jpg
+imagefeature: some_food_pics/general_tso_chicken_little_panda.jpg
 headline: "Mmmm"
 share: true
 tags: [blog, food, fitness]
 ---
 With my first day off work since September 30 (!), I spent the most of the day cleaning the house, doing laundry, and going to the gym.
 As a result, I don't have much to write about today.
-Instead, I'll take this post to dump a few food pictures I took over the past couple of weeks.
+Instead, I'll use this post to dump a few food pictures I took over the past couple of weeks.

 <figure>
       <a href="{{ site.url }}/images/some_food_pics/general_tso_chicken_little_panda.jpg"><img src="{{ site.url }}/images/some_food_pics/general_tso_chicken_little_panda.jpg"></a>